Tasnimacj/Capstone_Heart_Prediction/README.md

 * `data`
     - Link to dataset used:
     https://drive.google.com/drive/folders/1_hFiY3zGFq9IBhDHapgpwVWBfYq4bYRI?usp=drive_link
-    -

 * `model`
     - joblib dump of final model / model object

 * `notebooks`
-    - contains all final notebooks involved in the project
+    - Contains all final notebooks involved in the project

+* `Presentations`
+    - Contains all presentations as pdf files

 * `src`
     - Contains the project source code (refactored from the notebooks)